RyanTanYiWei/InterviewCoast/index.md

 ## Stakeholder Engagements
 **Is it me or are the information about new coastal projects quite inaccessible?** The problem with a lot of the coastal projects is that the EIA is or not publicly available, because of security issues in Malaysia.
 So a lot of the coastal projects have like Malaysia would, I think there's always a worry that Malaysia will try to take the data and use it against us because we share waters.
 So usually, it's quite hard to find EIAs like published on marine projects.

-**Does this pose a problem for the involvement of stakeholders in new coastal projects?** Yes and no. Engagement in Singapore tends to be very (informing rather than consulting in developments)[https://link.springer.com/article/10.1007/BF02905122].
+**Does this pose a problem for the involvement of stakeholders in new coastal projects?** Yes and no. Engagement in Singapore tends to be very [informing rather than consulting in developments](https://link.springer.com/article/10.1007/BF02905122).
 Even when they try to be consultative now, they don’t consult as much as they should because they want to be efficient.

 **To clarify, when in the planning process it does actually happen?** It happens much, much further downstream at the implementation stage after the EIA is done.
 Before they start constructing, then they tell people.